 Resource Teams help to support the Circle Leader in their movement out of poverty.

-Hospitality Team: provides hospitality for the weekly Circles meetings including welcome and checking, food provision, clean up and a kids' program.
+Hospitality Team: provides hospitality for the weekly Circles meetings, including welcome and check-in, food provision, cleanup, and a kids' program.

-Services Team: researches all the different services available to a person experiencing poverty in a community creates and maintains a directory or resources and advises about what a Circle Leader can access to help them in their situation.
+Services Team: researches the services available to a person experiencing poverty in a community, creates and maintains a directory of resources, and advises on what a Circle Leader can access to help them in their situation.

 Jobs & Education Team: researches and provides information about jobs and educational opportunities in the community.
 Advice can also be given about interview technique and resume writing.